 On August 3, 2016, Frédéric Seppey, Canada’s chief agriculture negotiator and assistant deputy minister for trade negotiations and agreements at Agriculture and Agri-Food Canada, testified about issues surrounding the imports of spent fowl and diafiltered milk.
-With respect to pountry, Mr. Seppey provided prepared testimony:
+With respect to Pountry, Mr. Seppey provided prepared testimony:

 “Canada’s dairy and poultry industries operate under supply management.
 The goal of supply management is to match production with anticipated Canadian demand.
 Supply management relies on three key pillars: production control, producer price control, and import control.
 These pillars are essential to preserving the integrity of the system.
-Import control and predictability are essential to the effectiveness of supply management, and necessary to accurately determine the national supply requirements and avoid disruptive shortages or surpluses on the Canadian market.
-The national production quotas set by dairy and poultry marketing boards take into account imports when trying to match the Canadian demand.
+Import control and predictability are essential to the effectiveness of supply management and necessary to accurately determine the national supply requirements and avoid disruptive shortages or surpluses in the Canadian market.
+The national production quotas set by dairy and poultry marketing boards take into account imports when trying to match Canadian demand.

 Regarding spent fowl, Canadian chicken producers have expressed concerns that import controls for chicken are being circumvented by a number of importers who declare broiler chicken meat as spent fowl in order to avoid import controls and corresponding tariffs.
-Industry believes this to be a key explanation for the significant increase in spent fowl imports in recent years.
-Imports of spent fowl increased 55% from 2009 to 2015, while Canadian chicken production increased only by 9% over the same period.
+The industry believes this to be a key explanation for the significant increase in spent fowl imports in recent years.
+Imports of spent fowl increased by 55% from 2009 to 2015, while Canadian chicken production increased only by 9% over the same period.
 In 2015 imports of spent fowl corresponded to approximately 10% of total chicken production in Canada.

 Chicken farmers have indicated that import predictability has diminished due to the rapidly increasing imports of spent fowl and the doubts surrounding the validity of these imports.
 The Canadian chicken industry is concerned that this trend will continue to lead to more broiler chicken meat being imported duty-free and thus displacing Canadian domestic chicken production.

 Agriculture and Agri-Food Canada is leading an interdepartmental working group to examine ways to ensure the effectiveness of border controls for poultry products.
-The working group is considering issues related to the imports of spent fowl and looking at potential options to enhance border controls, such as potentially requiring certification by exporting countries or conducting additional testing, including on DNA of birds.
+The working group is considering issues related to the imports of spent fowl and looking at potential options to enhance border controls, such as potentially requiring certification by exporting countries or conducting additional testing, including on the DNA of birds.
 That would ensure that products declared as spent fowl are adequately treated at the border.
 Government officials from various departments have been working diligently to address this issue, and continue to be in close contact with various stakeholders along the value chain.”

 Mr. Seppey answered a question about the spent fowl issue as follows: